Yomguithereal/fog/README.md

 infinite loop if given graph is not truly bipartite.
 Be sure to disable this kwarg if you know beforehand that your graph is bipartite and for better performance.

+### Keyers

+#### omission_key

+Function returning a string's omission key which is constructed thusly:
+1. First we record the string's set of consonant in an order where most frequently mispelled consonants will be last.
+2. Then we record the string's set of vowels in the order of first appearance.

+This key is very useful when searching for mispelled strings because if sorted using this key, similar strings will be next to each other.

+*Arguments*
+* **string** *str*: The string to encode.

+#### skeleton_key

+Function returning a string's skeleton key which is constructed thusly:
+1. The first letter of the string
+2. Unique consonants in order of appearance
+3. Unique vowels in order of appearance

+This key is very useful when searching for mispelled strings because if sorted using this key, similar strings will be next to each other.

+*Arguments*
+* **string** *str*: The string to encode.

 ### Metrics